 Yesterday I saw Christopher Nolan’s new film ‘Inception’.
 Coming on the back of the almost universally critically praised and Box Office behemoth ‘The Dark Knight’, ‘Inception’ carries with it a huge amount of anticipation.

-For me its a brilliant film; a perfect blend of plot, emotion and action (in a manner similar to ‘The Dark Knight’).
+I enjoyed it; a perfect pop-corn blend of plot, emotion and action (in a manner similar to ‘The Dark Knight’).
 When we were in the cinema lobby after one of the first things I said was “It was the most original film i’ve ever seen”.
 Having slept on it, i’m not so sure.
 It occurred to me as I was drifting off to sleep last night that it has remarkable similarities with Michel Gondry’s “Eternal Sunshine of the Spotless Mind” (which for me was the best film of the last decade).
 But having said that ‘Inception’ still is wildly original.

 I’m not going to bother with the mechanics of breaking down the whole plot etc, (go see it, but the jist is its about people who can enter your dreams) but I do want to address one issue with the film.
 Or rather, an issue others seem to have with the film.
 Whilst many are hailing ‘Inception’ as a great film, it also has its fair share of detractors who feel Nolan’s film is far to driven by its clockwork-like plot.
 One of the criticisms i’ve seen is that for a film set largely inside peoples dreams the visuals are rather flat; or are no where near ‘dream-like’ and surreal enough.
 The film plays brilliant games with physics in the dream world, one which they cleverly explain in real terms and this allows for some fantastic sequences but for the most part much of the dream-world action is remarkably realistic, and this appears to have annoyed some critics.